amusarra/liferay-portal-database-all-in-one-support/README.md

 ## 1. Build project
 Requirements for build project
 1. Sun/Oracle JDK 1.8
-2. Maven 3.x (for build project) or Gradle 2.x
+2. Maven 3.x (for build project)

 The driver that adds support for Oracle, SQLServer and DB2 database is a jar (**liferay-portal-database-all-in-one-support-${version}.jar**) which then will be installed in ROOT/WEB-INF/lib (for apache tomcat).

 To generate the all in one driver just follow the instructions below.

-You can download the binary jar [liferay-portal-oracledb-support-1.0-SNAPSHOT.jar](https://github.com/amusarra/liferay-portal-oracledb-support/releases/download/v1.0/liferay-portal-oracledb-support-1.0-SNAPSHOT.jar), by doing so you can avoid doing the build.
+You can download the binary jar [liferay-portal-database-all-in-one-support](https://search.maven.org/#search%7Cga%7C1%7Cit.dontesta), by doing so you can avoid doing the build.

 ```
 $ git clone https://github.com/amusarra/liferay-portal-database-all-in-one-support.git